Political positions of Susan Collins: Healthcare

-In April 1997, Collins was one of seven Republicans cosponsoring legislation introduced by Ted Kennedy and Orrin Hatch that would provide children's health insurance by raising the cigarette tax.
+In April 1997, Collins was one of seven Republicans to cosponsor legislation introduced by Ted Kennedy and Orrin Hatch that would provide children's health insurance by raising the cigarette tax.
 Later that month, Collins said she disapproved of the cigarette tax provision and that she wanted other ways to finance the insurance.

 On January 29, 2009, Collins voted in favor of the State Children's Health Insurance Program Reauthorization Act (H.R.
 2).

 During negotiations on passing stimulus legislation during the financial crisis, Collins successfully removed $870 million from the legislation which was intended for pandemic protection.

-Collins opposed President Barack Obama's health reform legislation, the Patient Protection and Affordable Care Act, and voted against it in December 2009.
-She voted against the Health Care and Education Reconciliation Act of 2010.
+Collins opposed President Barack Obama's health reform legislation, the Affordable Care Act (aka Obamacare), and voted against it in December 2009.
+She also voted against the Health Care and Education Reconciliation Act of 2010.
 Senate Republicans made an effort to delay or kill the health care legislation through a filibuster of the defense spending bill; however, the filibuster was defeated and Collins was one of three Republicans who voted with Democrats to end the filibuster.

-With the passage of the Obama administration-supported 21st Century Cures Act in December 2016, legislation increasing funding for disease research while addressing flaws in the American mental health systems and altering drugs and medical devices' regulatory system, Collins stated, "I doubt that there is a family in America who will not be touched by this important legislation."
+With the passage of the Obama administration-supported 21st Century Cures Act in December 2016, legislation increasing funding for disease research while addressing flaws in the American mental health systems and altering drugs and medical devices' regulatory system.
+Collins stated, "I doubt that there is a family in America who will not be touched by this important legislation."

-In January 2017, at the beginning of the Congress, Collins voted in favor of a bill to begin the repeal of the Affordable Care Act ("Obamacare").
-Collins and fellow Republican Senator Bill Cassidy of Louisiana proposed legislation permitting states to either keep the ACA or move to a replacement program funded in part by the federal government.
+In January 2017, at the beginning of the 115th Congress, Collins voted in favor of a bill to begin the repeal of the Affordable Care Act ("Obamacare").
+Collins and Senator Bill Cassidy (R-Louisiana) proposed legislation permitting states to either keep the ACA or move to a replacement program funded in part by the federal government.
 In January 2017, Collins "was the only Republican to vote for a defeated amendment...that would have prevented the Senate from adopting legislation cutting Social Security, Medicare or Medicaid."

 In March 2017, Collins said that she could not support the American Health Care Act, the House Republicans' plan to repeal and replace the ACA.
 Collins announced she would vote against the Senate version of the Republican bill to repeal Obamacare.
 Collins clarified that she was against repealing the Affordable Care Act without a replacement proposal.

 On July 26, 2017, Collins was one of seven Republicans voting against repealing the ACA without a suitable replacement.
 On July 27, the following day, Collins joined two other Republicans in voting 'No' to the 'Skinny' repeal of the ACA.